fernandobd42/Mutation-Tool---Python/ReadMe.md

-**This is a project to create a mutation tool to mutate any program.
+**This is a project to create a mutation tool to mutate java programs.
 The tool is written in Python, using the library PyQt4 to do the user interface**

 # How to use